Dre Campbell Farm

 1. Baking Soda Spray

-It is often used as a natural fungicide to tackle mold and mildew on plants.
+It is often used as a natural treatment to help suppress powdery mildew and other fungal problems on plants.

 To make a baking soda spray, combine one tablespoon of baking soda with a gallon of water.
 Next, add a teaspoon of liquid soap and pour the solution into a spray bottle.